 To be eligible for their flood mentorship programs, you must have an adjuster license and apply to be on their rosters.
 Once accepted, you’ll be able to see training dates on their respective portals.
 To apply for an independent flood certification number (FCN) outside of the mentorship program, you will need to meet the 4-year minimum.

 Already meet the requirements listed above?
-Take a certification presentation and fill out the FEMA Application.
+Take a certification presentation and fill out the Adjusters Registration Application.
 More information on NFIP certification for adjusters can be found on the FEMA Adjuster Authorization webpage.